google/swissgl/README.md

     // set the clip-space vertex position, 'vec2 XY' contains
     // coordinates of the quad vertex in -1..1 range VPos.xy = 2.0*(d.xy+XY/8.0)/worldExtent;`,
-    // Set the the fragment color and transparency
+    // Set the fragment color and transparency
     // depending on the distance from the quad center.
     // Interpolated XY values are also available
     // in the fragment shader.